tadashii1417/AWS-Ceritfied-Developer-Associate/review/quiz.md

 ANS: B

-**You suspect some of your employees to try to access files in S3 that they don't have access to.
+**26. You suspect some of your employees to try to access files in S3 that they don't have access to.
 How can you verify this is indeed the case without them noticing?**

 A. Restrict their IAM policies and look at CloudTrail logs
 B. Enable S3 Access Logs and analyze them using Athena